-Tamoxifen is a type of selective estrogen receptor modulator (SERM) used in breast cancer treatment.
+Tamoxifen is used in breast cancer treatment and to prevent recurrence after treatment.
 It’s also sometimes used to prevent breast cancer in those at high risk of the disease.
-The medication works by attaching to estrogen receptors within breast cells to minimize the effects of estrogen on breast tissue.

 Potential side effects of tamoxifen include:

 - hot flashes

 - menstrual cycle irregularities, including spotting (in women)